 What Does AI Interview Scheduling Actually Do?

-AI interview scheduling handles the mechanical work of coordinating interviews so recruiters can focus on evaluating candidates and building relationships.
-According to the LinkedIn Future of Recruiting 2025 Report, recruiters using generative AI tools save approximately 20% of their work week - roughly one full day - on administrative tasks like scheduling.
+Modern AI scheduling software handles the mechanical work of coordinating interviews so recruiters can focus on evaluating applicants and building relationships.
+Recruiters using generative AI tools save approximately 20% of their work week - roughly one full day - on administrative tasks like scheduling, per the LinkedIn Future of Recruiting 2025 Report.

 Here’s what a modern AI scheduling system handles end-to-end: